I have wrestled with a grizzly bear all my life.

 Sheer terror pierced my bones and surged within my veins and flesh,

-it was like nothing I can describe and yet I remember it like it was yesterday,
+It was like nothing I can describe and yet I remember it like it was yesterday,

 – like it was tonight, for she was in my bedroom again.

-Somewhere in time and movement that I can not remember, I managed to morph my physical body to be one with my bed,
+Somewhere in time and movement that I can not remember, I had managed to morph my physical body to be one with my bed,

 creating as much space humanly possible between me and my bear as I woke my dad.